Cost Function Unrolling in Unsupervised Optical Flow: Conclusions

 \section{Conclusions}

-We introduced the concept of Cost Unrolling, shifting algorithm unrolling to the cost function, while preserving model architecture.
-Our method enables improved training of a TV regularized model as a result of more accurate gradients, thanks to its differentiability around its optimum, preserving complexity.
-We have demonstrated the effectiveness of our method in a synthetic signal prediction problem as well as real-world unsupervised optical flow.
+We introduced the concept of Cost Unrolling, improving DNN optimization without changing its architecture or increasing complexity.
+Following our method, we derived a novel smoothness constraint replacing the non-differentiable TV semi norm, commonly used in unsupervised works.
+Our derived smoothness constraint is shown to produce more stable gradients during training, thus it enables faster convergence and improved predictions of a given DNN model.
+We have demonstrated the effectiveness of our method in a synthetic signal prediction problem as well as image denoising and real-world unsupervised optical flow.
 Our unrolled cost achieved superior results in all tested scenarios.
 We believe that the proposed framework can be applied on top of other model architectures for boosting their results next to non-differentiable optimum solutions.